 My interest in genealogy began at age nine (although at that time, l didn’t know the word ‘genealogy’) when my mother’s cousin presented her with “The Caligari Family”.
-I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria in 1861.
+I was entranced by the exotic surnames of Tonagini, Righetti, Caligari, Morganti, Pezzioni, Giacometti and Tomassini, who were passengers per Great Britain, arriving in Victoria, Australia in 1861.
 They were Italian speaking Swiss migrants.
 I went to school with Italians, but who were the Swiss?
 Where was Switzerland?
 And why was my name listed on that big chart, showing that l was a descendant of Antonio Caligari, born in Someo Switzerland to Battista Caligari and Celestina Righetti?
 I was fascinated by this new information and I read the document untold times.

 I attended Melbourne University where l obtained a Bachelor of Arts, majoring in history and criminology.
 I acquired a broad range of historical knowledge and understanding; l developed the ability to evaluate information and data and comment critically on contemporary sources and secondary material; and l learnt to present well written, clearly expressed, coherently organised reports.

 I honed my highly developed research and investigative skills working as a managing research assistant and coordinator of volunteers on three Australian Research Council projects: Founders & Survivors, Convicts to Diggers and Diggers to Veterans.

 Founders and Survivors: Australian Life Courses in Historical Context 1803-1920 was the study of 25,000 convicts transported to Van Diemen’s Land.
 The genealogy research of these convicts resulted in a longitudinal study of Australian settlement, the effects of forced labour and emigration on health and survival, family formation, intergenerational morbidity and mortality, and social and geographic mobility.